 Most milk paints come in a powder form that you mix 1:1 with water.
 However, Rust-Oleum has recently come out with a premixed milk paint.
-They are actually sending me a few samples and I can’t wait to get them in and try.
+They are actually sent me a few samples and I wrote a review on Rustolem Milk Paint.
 Because ratios can vary slightly when mixing the powder and water, different batches may not match perfectly.
 This can become a challenge if you run out of paint before you are done with your project.
 It is best to try to get your measurements as precise as possible to prevent this, or make sure you mix enough paint to complete your project.

 Do I need to prep my furniture before painting with Chalk or Milk Paint?

-With milk paint, the prep work depends of the final look you want to achieve.
+With milk paint, the prep work depends on the final look you want to achieve.
 Milk paint goes on like a stain.
 It penetrates the pores of unfinished wood.
-If you are wanting to create a chippy look, you will need to apply some type of resisting agent before you begin (you can read more about how to do that HERE).
+If you are wanting to create a chippy look, you will need to apply some type of resisting agent before you begin (you can read more about how to create a chippy look).
 If you are NOT wanting a chippy look, you will need to add a bonding agent to your paint.
 Or you can just take your chances and slap the paint on and wait to see what happens (this is what I like to do). 😉

-How many coats will I need to apply?
+How many coats of paint will I need to apply?

 There are many different brands of chalk paint and they all have different consistencies, which will determine how many coats you need.
 I usually use 1-2 coats on my pieces.
 More often two.
 If I plan to heavily distress the piece, I may only use one coat and even apply that one coat very lightly in certain areas.
 The chalk paint dries very quickly so you don’t have to wait long between coats.